 John M. Templeton, Jr., MD Injury Prevention Research Scholarship

-Supported by the late Jack Templeton, and his wife, Pina Templeton
+Supported by the late Jack Templeton and Pina Templeton

 Michel Aboutanos, MD

 Evaluation of Peer Counselors, Community Resources, and Video Interventions in Preventing Trauma Recidivism